John Mosley

-John William Mosley Jr. (June 21, 1921 – May 22, 2015) was an American football player and combat bomber pilot in the United States Army Air Forces, notably, the Tuskegee Airmen.
+John William Mosley Jr. (June 21, 1921 – May 22, 2015) was an American football player and combat bomber pilot in the United States Army Air Forces.
+He served as a Tuskegee Airmen.
 Mosley was the first African American to play on the Colorado State University football team.
 He also became one of the first African Americans to be trained as a bomber pilot during World War II.

-Early life
+Early life and education (1921–1943)

 Born June 21, 1921, in Denver, Colorado, John William Mosley was the son of a Cripple Creek silver rush settler.
 He spent his early educational career at Whittier Elementary School, Cole Junior High School, and Manual Training High School.
 While attending Manual, he played football and wrestled.
 He was also the valedictorian, and earned the National Merit Scholarship.

-Breaking the color barrier

-Colorado State University

-John W. Mosley graduated from Manual High School in Denver as a National Merit Scholar, and enrolled at the Agricultural College of Colorado (now Colorado State University) in 1939.
-The college at that time had only eight other African American students, none of whom were allowed to live on campus.
-While at CSU, Mosley wanted to try out for a sport, football in particular.
-Mosley joined the football team under coach Harry W. Hughes in 1940, and became the first African American on the football team at Colorado State University in Fort Collins in the record keeping era.
-He faced discrimination from his white teammates, whom did not want him there.
-For example, while trying out some players purposefully hit him very hard to discourage him from joining the team.
-He did, however, win several players over, making two very good friends in Dude Dent and Woody Fries.
-In the same year, Mosley expressed an interest for wrestling, and also joined the wrestling team under coach Julius Wagner.
-By joining the team he became the first African American wrestler at Colorado State University.
+John W. Mosley enrolled at the Agricultural College of Colorado (now Colorado State University) in 1939.
+At the time the college had only eight African American students, none of whom were allowed to live on campus.
+Mosley later joined the football team under coach Harry W. Hughes in 1940, and became the first African American on the football team at Colorado State University in Fort Collins in the record keeping era.
+He often faced discrimination from his white teammates.
+For example, during try-outs some players purposefully hit him very hard to discourage him from joining the team.
+He did, however win several players over, making two very good friends in Dude Dent and Woody Fries.
+In the same year Mosley expressed an interest in wrestling, and also joined the wrestling team under coach Julius Wagner.
+By joining the team, Mosley became the first African American wrestler at Colorado State University.
 He also became the first African American to earn an athletic letter in Colorado State University football team history.
-He also broke the color barriers off the field when he was elected class vice president in both of his junior and senior years.
+Additionally, he broke the color barriers off the field when he was elected class vice president in both his junior and senior years.
+In 2024 CSU retired his jersey number 14 across all sports, and added his name and number to a display in Canvas Stadium.